AnyChart/docs.anychart.com/Working_with_Data/Data_From_XML.md

 {sample}WD\_Data\_from\_XML\_01{sample}

 **Note:** Use {api:anychart}AnyChart API{api} to adjust any parameter of a chart.
-XML config uses the same names as methods and parameters do and it is quite easy to set any required parameter with XML data set.
+XML configuration uses the same names as methods and parameters do and it is quite easy to set any required parameter with XML data set.
 Also, XML uses [snakeCase](http://en.wikipedia.org/wiki/Snake_case) for names of tags and parameters and names of methods and parameters have to be transformed from [camelCase](http://en.wikipedia.org/wiki/CamelCase) to [snakeCase](http://en.wikipedia.org/wiki/Snake_case).
-It requires to replace every capital letter with small letter and set underscore before this letter (e.g. hatch fill can be set with JS using "hatchFill" parameter and with XML using "hatch_fill" parameter). {api:anychart}AnyChart API{api} supplies every parameter with a structure to invoke it.
+It requires to replace every capital letter with small letter and set underscore before this letter (e.g. hatch fill can be set with JavaScript using "hatchFill" parameter and with XML using "hatch_fill" parameter). {api:anychart}AnyChart API{api} supplies every parameter with a structure to invoke it.
 This structure is the same for XML data set.
 For instance, API provides {api:anychart#column}**column()**{api} method to create column chart.

 ```
   anychart.column([128.14, 112.61, 163.21, 229.98]).container('container').draw();